How to Make Pink Rice Krispie Treats

 This post may contain affiliate links which means we receive a small commission at no cost to you when you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-How to make pink Rice Krispie treats with food coloring.
-Easy recipe perfect for a baby shower, Valentine's Day, treats on a stick, and more.
+How to make pink Rice Krispie treats for a fun dessert.
+This quick and easy recipe is perfect for a baby shower, birthday party, Valentine's Day, breast cancer awareness, and more.
+Make it in just 10 minutes!

-With only a handful of ingredients, including red food coloring, they're easy to make and delicious too.
-No oven time is required for this recipe.
+With only a handful of ingredients, including red food coloring, and my favorite recipe for classic Rice Krispie treats, this pink Rice Krispie treats recipe is easy to make and delicious too.
+No oven time required!

-stack of sprinkle-topped pink Valentine Rice Krispie treats with bite taken, sitting on white and red Valentine paper heart, with mint green baking dish and glass of milk behind
+stack of pink Rice Krispie treats with sprinkles, with bite taken, sitting on white and red paper heart, with mint green baking dish and glass of milk behind

 HOW TO MAKE PINK RICE KRISPIE TREATS

-Before you get started, prepare your baking dish by spraying it well with cooking spray.
+If you want a quicker, easier version with no stove time, microwave Rice Krispies are the best.
+Before you get started, prepare your baking pan by spraying it well with cooking spray.

-1. Melt the butter in a large sauce pot or Dutch oven on the stovetop.
+1. Melt the butter in a large saucepan or Dutch oven on the stovetop over low to medium heat.

 2. Then add in the vanilla extract, salt, and mini marshmallows.
 Continue stirring until the marshmallows have fully melted.

-4. Once your mixture is the shade of pink you want, quickly stir in the Rice Krispies cereal.
+4. Once the mixture is your desired shade of pink, quickly stir in the Rice Krispies cereal.

-how to make pink Rice Krispie treats by melting butter in blue Dutch oven, mixing in mini marshmallows, stirring in red food color, and mixing in crisp rice cereal
+how to make pink Rice Krispie treats by melting butter in blue Dutch oven, mixing in mini marshmallows, stirring in red food coloring, and mixing in crispy rice cereal

-Now just spread the mixture evenly and smoothly into your baking dish; and at this point, you can add sprinkles if you want, before your treats cool.
+1. Now just spread the mixture evenly and smoothly into your baking dish; and at this point, you can add sprinkles if you want, before the treats cool.

-spreading pink rice crispy treats in mint green baking dish with Valentine heart sprinkles on top
+spreading pink rice crispy treats in mint green baking dish with sprinkles on top

 Once they've cooled, you can slice them up and serve them.

-They make the perfect Valentine Rice Krispie treats.
-They're also the perfect pink treats for a baby shower or a birthday party.
+Pink Rice Krispies treats make the perfect Valentine Rice Krispie treats.
+They're also the perfect pink treats for baby showers or birthday parties.

-hand pulling pink Rice Krispie treat from other treats in mint green baking dish, with gooey strings of marshmallow
+hand pulling pink marshmallow cereal treats from other treats in mint green baking dish, with gooey strings of marshmallow

 stirring pink colored Rice Krispie treats with white spatula in blue Dutch oven